Why Are There So Many Millipedes in My House?

 Behavior

-While you can often move rock and see many millipedes scurrying away, they aren’t social.
+While you can often move rocks and see many millipedes scurrying away, they aren’t social.
 One thousand leggers are loners, and they’re most active at night.
 The slightest glimpse of light sends them running for cover.

 In general, millipedes are shy and docile creatures.
 Their countless legs aren’t speedy, and they can’t sting or bite.
 So, their primary strategy for protection is to roll up into a ball.